 On 15 January, President Filipe Nyusi started his term.
 Nevertheless, RENAMO continued to reject election results.
 In February, the leader of the opposition group presented a proposal to the parliament to create autonomous provinces where Renamo won the majority of votes.
 In April the Parliament rejected the proposal.
 As dialogue between FRELIMO and RENAMO failed, violence erupted again and continued in 2016.
 On 21 July 2012, peace talks started in Maputo, but they were suspended two days later due to disagreements.
 During the following months, indirect talks took place between the two parties.
 However, fighting never ceased, causing talks to stall.
 On 27 December, RENAMO adopted a unilateral ceasefire, which positively influenced the peace talks, which continued in 2018.
 Notably, in February 2018 the two parties discussed disarmament and integration into state armed forces, integration that started being implemented in March 2019.
 However, in June 2019 a number of armed confrontations took place between state troops and armed fighters that claim to be members of RENAMO military’s wing.
 In August, the government and RENAMO signed the peace agreement to mark the official end of hostilities, while RENAMO fighters began to disarm.
 Nevertheless, a number of members of the opposition group refused to recognize the peace agreement and carried out armed attacks against state forces.
 Since then, a number of RENAMO splinter groups, such as the RENAMO Military Junta, have been fighting against Mozambiquan troops.
 International Crisis Group, Crisis Watch: Mozambique.

 As splinter factions of RENAMO have refused to accept the peace agreement and have continued fighting, the crucial question is whether hostilities between these groups and Mozambiquan armed forces should be considered a continuation of the previous NIAC between RENAMO and the government, or whether this should be considered as a new NIAC.
 This is relevant because only in the latter case the minimum requirements of violence must be met while in the former case it is only necessary that hostilities have not completely ceased.
 Such an assessment depends on whether this group has continued as the successor of the parent organ or deemed itself as a new independent entity.
 For a brief discussion on how to classify a conflict when a splinter group emerged from the parent group, see E. Nohle, ‘Drawing the line between armed groups under IHL’, Humanitarian LAw and Policy Blog, 22 July 2016.
 Since this group did not accept the peace agreement and never stopped fighting, it is possible to conclude that the NIAC between this group and the government is a continuation of the NIAC between RENAMO and Mozambique.
+It has been reported that, as of 2022, nearly two-thirds of RENAMO fighters have surrendered their weapons since 2020, and 11 of the movement's 16 bases have been closed.
+‘Mozambique still haunted by civil war as new conflict rages’, France 24, 29 June 2022.

 Al-Shabab in Mozambique is a jihadist group, whose objective is to impose Sharia law across in the northern part of the country.
 The group is known by several names, such as Ahlu al-Sunnah wal-Jamaah (ASJ), Ansar al-Sunnah, ISIS– Mozambique, and al-Shabab.
 The latter name was chosen by the group, allegedly because this is how the local population calls them.
 Nevertheless, it does not seem to have any connection with al-Shabab in East Africa.
 While the Islamic State has claimed a number of attacks conducted by the opposition group, there is no evidence of the degree of connection between the two groups.
 P. Conceição João Faria, ‘The rise and root causes of Islamic insurgency in Mozambique and its security implication to the region’, IPSS, Vol. 15, 5 March 2021; ‘The Islamist insurgency in Mozambique’, IISS, August 2021; ‘How big is the Islamist threat in Mozambique?
 And why are Rwandan troops there?’, The Conversation, 19 September 2019.